cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Sciptto display the last 10 lines of etc/passwd
 Scriot to display firts 10 lines of /etc/passwd
-Script that displays the third lines of the files iacta
+Script that displays the third lines of the files iacta Script that creates a file with text Best School